btcpayserver/btcpayserver-doc/docs/WooCommerce.md

    ![BTCPay WordPress V2: Select store](./img/woocommerce/btcpay-wc-2--05-api-auth-select-store.png)
 5. All required permissions are prefilled already, you just need to click [Authorize app]
    ![BTCPay WordPress V2: Click on authorize app](./img/woocommerce/btcpay-wc-2--06-api-auth-authorize-button.png)
-6. You will get redirected to your WooCommerce store and the API key and Store ID will be prefilled.
+6. You will get redirected back to your WooCommerce store and the API key and Store ID will be prefilled.
+Additionally, the webhook will have been created automatically for you.
+Check the "Webhook status" field to show "Webhook setup automatically." followed by an ID.
    ![BTCPay WordPress V2: Redirected back to plugin settings](./img/woocommerce/btcpay-wc-2--07-api-auth-after-redirect-prefilled.png)
-7. Before doing any further configuration click on **[Save]** as it will setup the webhook for you.
+7. Before doing any further configuration click on **[Save]** to be sure all is set.
    ![BTCPay WordPress V2: Webhook created](./img/woocommerce/btcpay-wc-2--08-api-auth-save-webhook-created.png)

+Congratulations, you are almost set.
+To make the Bitcoin payment gateway show up on your checkout.
+In the sidebar go to "WooCommerce" -> "Settings", click on the "Payments" tab and enable the "BTCPay (default)" payment gateway.

 Continue with "3.
-Testing the checkout" below.
+Testing the checkout" below to make sure all works as expected.

 ### 2.2 Connect by manually creating the API key and permissions